sachinym/dp-203-azure-data-engineer/MS-SPL-Create-and-run-data-pipeline-with-Data-Factory/Create-and-run-data-pipeline-with-Data-Factory-course.md

     ![](./images/task1-4.png)

-1. You can see a pop up appearing **Depployment is in Progress** ,Wait for PowerShell terminal to start.
+1. You can see a pop up appearing **Deployment is in Progress** ,Wait for PowerShell terminal to start.

     ![](./images/task1-5.png)